Russia sends warships for maneuver amid tension near Crimea | DW | 17.04.2021

-Moscow has restricted foreign warships in the Crimean peninsula as its troop buildup on the Ukrainian border prompts concern.
+Moscow has restricted access for foreign warships near the Crimean Peninsula as its troop buildup on the Ukrainian border prompts concern.

-Two large warships and 15 smaller vessels from Russia's Caspian Flotilla have reportedly completed their transfer to the Black Sea as part of an exercise

 Russia sent 15 warships to the Black Sea for a maneuver on Saturday amid escalating tension with Ukraine and the West.

-The reinforcement comes as Ukraine accuses the Kremlin of a massive buildup of Russian troops on the borders, which Moscow calls a temporary defensive exercise.
+The reinforcement comes as Ukraine accuses the Kremlin of a massive buildup of Russian troops on its borders, which Moscow has called a temporary defensive exercise.

-The ships passed through the Kerch Strait on the Crimean Peninsula, the navy told Russian Interfax news agency.
+The ships passed through the Kerch Strait off the Crimean Peninsula, the navy told Russian Interfax news agency.

-Two more Russian Ropucha-class landing ships from Russia's Northern Fleet, capable of carrying tanks and of delivering armor and troops during coastal assaults, transited the Bosphorus on Saturday, Reuters news agency reported.
+Two more Russian Ropucha-class landing ships from Russia's Northern Fleet, capable of carrying tanks and of delivering armor and troops during coastal assaults, transited the Bosporus on Saturday, Reuters news agency reported.

-The Russian Defense Ministry announced on Friday that some sea areas in the Crimean peninsula would be temporarily closed off for foreign warships because of the maneuvers.
+The Russian Defense Ministry announced on Friday that some sea areas off the Crimean Peninsula would be temporarily closed off to foreign warships because of the maneuvers.
 But shipping in the strait was not affected, it said.

-But a Reuters reporter said a ship carrying logistics trucks and equipment for NATO forces in Romania transited the Bosphorus on Friday evening, signaling further heightened tensions in the region.
+But a Reuters reporter said a ship carrying logistics trucks and equipment for NATO forces in Romania transited the Bosporus on Friday evening, signaling further heightened tensions in the region.

 The United States recently canceled the deployment of two warships to the Black Sea following complaints from Russia.

-Western powers have backed Ukraine in the conflict.
-The European Union, US and NATO slammed Russia's recent actions in the region.
+Western powers have backed Ukraine, with the European Union, US and NATO slamming Russia's recent actions in the region.

 But the Kremlin has argued that it is entitled to move Russian troops wherever it pleases within its territories.